Our top pick for

 There are a few different ways that this level of interest in shorting Golden Minerals Company shares can be evaluated.

-Golden Minerals Company's "short interest ratio" (SIR) is the quantity of Golden Minerals Company shares currently shorted divided by the average quantity of Golden Minerals Company shares traded daily (recently around 1.5 million).
-Golden Minerals Company's SIR currently stands at 5.65.
-In other words for every 100,000 Golden Minerals Company shares traded daily on the market, roughly 5650 shares are currently held short.
+Golden Minerals Company's "short interest ratio" (SIR) is the quantity of Golden Minerals Company shares currently shorted divided by the average quantity of Golden Minerals Company shares traded daily (recently around 709157.59615385).
+Golden Minerals Company's SIR currently stands at 10.4.
+In other words for every 100,000 Golden Minerals Company shares traded daily on the market, roughly 10400 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Golden Minerals Company.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Golden Minerals Company.

 Find out more about how you can short Golden Minerals Company stock.